Phase transitions in when feedback is useful: Method: Inference as Control

-Note that in the above LQG objective function (Eq~\ref{energy-cost-LQG-obj}), the inference cost is not explicitly added.
-However, by invoking the \emph{separation principle} \cite{davis2013stochastic}, we show in Appendix~\ref{separation-inference} that for a fixed $\PMnot$ and $\OMnot$ the LQG solution \emph{automatically} minimizes the inference cost as well.
-The separation principle states that at each instant the observer needs to first make an optimal estimate of the world state, and then use this estimate to form the optimal control.
+Note that the inference cost is not explicitly added in the LQG objective function (Eq~\ref{energy-cost-LQG-obj}).
+However, using the \emph{separation principle} \cite{davis2013stochastic}, we show in Appendix~\ref{separation-inference} that for a fixed $\PMnot$ and $\OMnot$ the LQG solution \emph{automatically} minimizes the inference cost as well.
+The separation principle states that at each instant the observer needs to make an optimal estimate of the world state to form the optimal control.
 Furthermore, we show in Appendix~\ref{estimation-solution}--\ref{TotCostDE} that the LQG solution also provides the optimal $\PEMnot,\CRMnot,\PCMnot,\CGnot$, and ${\rm Cost}_{\rm tot}$ in terms of $\PMnot$ and $\OMnot$.
 These are denoted as $\PEMnot^{\prime}$, $\CRMnot^{\prime}$, $\PCMnot^{\prime}$, $\CGnot^{\prime}$, and ${\rm Cost}_{\rm tot}^{\prime}$ respectively.
-Finally, we numerically optimize ${\rm Cost}_{\rm tot}^{\prime}$ with respect to $\PMnot$ and $\OMnot$ to solve the complete problem.
+Finally, we numerically optimize ${\rm Cost}_{\rm tot}^{\prime}$ with respect to $\PMnot$ and $\OMnot$ (as in Eq~\ref{optimization}).